Summeli/Streaming-clock-appengine/README.md

 ## The protocol
 This project uses websockets to start / stop timer

+### Lead Climbing
+In lead climbing there is only one climber on the route, so we should have separete controls for two different clocks

+reset clock to x minutes
+`rcrx` or `rclx`

+start clock
+`scr` or `scl`

+pause clock
+`pcrxxx` or `pclxxx` where xxxx is time in seconds

 ### Speed
 reset clock to 0 and start it